DanieleTancini/DanieleTancini/README.md

-👋 Hi, I’m @DanieleTancini.
+👋 Hi, I am @DanieleTancini, a Phd student at the University of Perugia.

-🎓 Master's degree in Statistics.
+🎓 Master's degree in Statistics for Finance and Economics.

 📌 Bayesian statistics, Computational statistics, Latent variable models.